victoralberto/victoralberto/README.md

 Welcome to my profile.
 I'll talk a little bit about me and about what i'm studying and working currently.
 So i hope you like 😄.

 ## A few things about me:
-'Name:' Victor Alberto
+`Name:` Victor Alberto
-'Age:' 18 years old
+`Age:` 18 years old
-'Living:' Olinda, Pernambuco, Brazil
+`Living:` Olinda, Pernambuco, Brazil
-'University:' Systems Analysis and Development 'Stack:' Currently i'm studying PHP with Laravel and Django 'Work:' I'm intern in Alpha Faculdade using PHP with Laravel
+`University:` Systems Analysis and Development `Stack:` Currently i'm studying PHP with Laravel and Django `Work:` I'm intern in Alpha Faculdade using PHP with Laravel